5 Ways to Improve Your Digestive Health

 • Getting some personalized help

-General Symptoms of Digestive Problems
+Common Symptoms of Digestive Issues

 Potential Root Causes

-Chronic Stress
+Chronic Stress.

-Stress can take many forms, and while some are obvious, there are probably some you're experiencing that you don’t even realize work is a stressor for your body.
+A commonly overlooked cause of digestive distress is one that many people experience but fail to recognize the influence it has on digestion: chronic stress.
+Chronic stress is extremely prevalent in modern day lifestyles and though it might be difficult to eliminate, it is possible to change your reaction to this stress, thus changing how your body responds!
+Stress can take many forms, and while some are obvious there are probably some you're experiencing that you don’t even realize are a stressor for your body.
 For example, upcoming work deadlines, arguments with loved ones, traffic jams, and current events are common and obvious stressful events.
-On the other hand, hidden stressors like eating while driving or working, undereating, autoimmune conditions, and lack of sleep all play a significant role in digestion and increase our stress bucket levels, leading to burnout.
+On the other hand, hidden stressors like eating while driving or working, under-eating, autoimmune conditions, and lack of sleep all play a significant role in digestion and increase our stress bucket levels, leading to burnout.
+To deal with the stressor to the best of our ability, our body shuts down digestion and puts all of its energy into supporting the other organs and systems involved (your heart, your blood pressure, your extremities).
+You can see how trying to eat when you are stressed is not ideal.

 Food and Environmental Sensitivities

-Food triggers are not the only source of distress in the body; in fact, environmental triggers can cause just as much distress.
-Potential environmental triggers that disrupt digestion include personal care products, commercial cleaning products, off-gassing from new furniture (like beds or carpets), asbestos in old buildings, and mold, especially in wet or humid environments.
+Another common root cause for digestive symptoms include pesky hidden food and environmental triggers that increase inflammation in the digestive system.
+Some people might read this and immediately be able to identify foods that upset their digestion and leave them feeling less than stellar.
+Common examples of poorly tolerated foods include processed grains, highly processed packaged foods, gluten, dairy products, and soy products.
+Remember that this is not a definitive list and each body is different, which means that each person’s triggers could be different too.
+Food triggers are not the only source of distress in the body, in fact environmental triggers can cause just as much distress.
+Potential environmental triggers that disrupt digestion include personal care products, commercial cleaning products, off gassing from new furniture (like beds or carpets), asbestos in old buildings, and mold especially in wet or humid environments.

 Sluggish Digestion